The Royal British Legion is committed to ensuring that information on how to gamble responsibly is readily available to all.

 - Do you feel depressed or even suicidal because of your gambling?

 If you feel you are answering 'yes' to the above questions, then it is likely that a gambling problem exists.
-For friendly and helpful advice from trained counsellors call the National Gambling helpline on 0808 8020 133.
-The helpline is open from 8am to midnight, 7 days a week.
+For friendly and helpful advice from trained counsellors call the National Gambling Helpline on 0808 8020 133.
+The helpline is open 24 hours a day, 7 days a week.

-If you are experiencing problems with gambling and would like to request that The Royal British Legion excludes you from its prize-led fundraising activities, including its raffles and lotteries, you can complete our online self exclusion form.
+If you are experiencing problems with gambling and would like to request that The Royal British Legion exclude you from raffle and lotteries, you can complete our online self exclusion form.

-The Royal British Legion (RBL) and Royal British Legion Poppy Lottery Limited (RBLPL) are proud to support The Responsible Gambling Trust with a regular donation via our membership of the Lotteries Council, to help with problem gambling research, education, and treatment.
+The Royal British Legion and Royal British Legion Poppy Lottery Limited are proud to support The Responsible Gambling Trust with a regular donation via membership of the Lotteries Council, to help with problem gambling research, education, and treatment.